cornerstone-consulting/INFIODocs/infio-plugin.md

 - This specifically applies to the use cases of [No Direct Connectivity of SQL Server to the INFIO Instance](#1-no-direct-connectivity-of-sql-server-to-the-infio-instance), [limited network bandwidth](#2-limited-network-bandwidth) and [real time sql query capture form SQL Server](#3-real-time-sql-query-capture-from-sql-server) only.
 - If you are running the plugin from the **INFIO EC2 instance**, all required dependencies are **pre-installed** and you can skip installing **Python and mssql-scripter**.
-- If you are running the INFIO Plugin directly from a **SQL Server machine or any Windows machine or Windows box**, please make sure the dependencies below are installed.
+- If you are running the INFIO Plugin directly from a **SQL Server machine or any Windows machine**, please make sure the dependencies below are installed.

 - **Python version 3.8+** is required to execute the INFIO Plugin.
 You can download it from the official Python website: [Download Python](https://www.python.org/downloads/)
 - After installing Python, install `mssql-scripter` using pip in command prompt of SQL Server machine: